-If your dog is the affectionate type, it might be hard to avoid them jumping up on the couch and giving you a sloppy kiss before you know what hit you.
-This would all be fine if it weren’t for the residual bad smell they leave behind.
-People always consider giving a mint, a Tic Tac, an Altoid or anything to bring things back to a tolerable level.
+If your dog is the affectionate type, they’re probably jumping up on the couch and giving you a sloppy kiss.
+This would be fine if it weren’t for the residual bad smell they leave behind.
+People sometimes consider giving a mint, Tic Tac, Altoid or anything to bring things back to a tolerable level.

 In any case, mouthwash isn’t a good idea.
 Humans use it as designed, to be spit out after swishing it around, but dogs end up just swallowing.
 Plus they don’t know how to swish it, so you’d probably just end up applying it with a toothbrush, but they’d still end up ingesting it when you’re through.
 Overall it’s just not a good idea, and there are much better alternatives available.